[111]-strained spin ice: Localization of thermodynamically deconfined monopoles: Thermodynamics

-\paragraph{Monopole density.} The single monopole number density, $n$, is a clear indicator of the phase realized at a certain temperature and distortion $\delta$.
+\paragraph*{Monopole density.} The single monopole number density, $n$, is a clear indicator of the phase realized at a certain temperature and distortion $\delta$.
 Here, we only show the total number of single monopoles, combining types 1A and 1B but not counting the double monopoles.
 At high temperatures, within the paramagnetic phase, all states are equally likely, yielding $n=8/16=1/2$.
 In the spin ice phase $-1 < \delta < 1$, shown in panels (d,e) of \autoref{fig:thermo}, the density drops to zero as ground states are ice configurations without any monopoles.
 At the phase boundaries, $\delta=\pm 1$, type 0 and type 1B/1A configurations are degenerate, and the density can be well understood by simple state counting.
 Remarkably, for $\delta=-1$, the darkest red curve in (d), $n$, remains constant at $1/2$.
 This is due to the degeneracy of the six type 1A and the six type 0 configurations and, in addition, the degeneracy of type 2 and the type 1B configurations.
 The freezing out of excitations, therefore, leaves no trace in $n$ despite clearly manifesting in the specific heat and entropy.
 At $\delta =1$, the lightest blue curve in (f), $n$ drops to one quarter as the two type 1B and the six type 0 configurations are degenerate: $n=2/(2+6)=1/4$.
 In the ferromagnetic regime, for $\delta >1$, the density approaches $n=1$.
-The monopole density initially drops as the type 1A monopoles are frozen out and then begins to increase at temperatures slightly above $T_c$ as the system arranges itself into a type 1B monopole crystal.
+The {total} monopole density initially drops as the type 1A configurations are {converted into type 0 and type 1B configurations}.
+The density then begins to increase at temperatures slightly above $T_c$ as the system arranges itself into a type 1B monopole crystal.

-\paragraph{Residual entropy.} Spin ice materials are famously known for their residual entropy.
+\paragraph*{Residual entropy.} {Spin ice, in all its incarnations,} is famously known for its residual entropy.
 Panels (g,h) in \autoref{fig:thermo} show the entropy obtained by integrating the specific heat from the high-temperature limit according to

 where $C_V(T)$ is the specific heat and $S_\infty = N \log(2)$ is the infinite temperature entropy for a system of Ising spins.

 The number of spin ice ground states grows exponentially with the volume, and the system is said to have an extensively degenerate set of ground states for $-3\leq\delta\leq 1$.
 As pointed out in \autoref{sec:GS and excitations}, the total number is known to be accurately estimated using a method originally devised by Linus Pauling to compute the residual zero-temperature entropy of water ice \cite{pauling1935}.
 A generalized Pauling entropy estimate can be structured as follows: For every tetrahedron, there are sixteen possible spin configurations, of which $k$ minimize the energy on that tetrahedron.
 If we treat the state of each tetrahedron as an independent constraint, a system with $N$ spins ($N/2$ tetrahedra) has approximately $2^N \left(k/16 \right)^{N/2} = \left(k / 4 \right)^{N / 2}$ ground states.
 This results in a residual entropy of